pilif/sacy/README.markdown

 At the moment, CSS minification is done only using the native PHP CSSMin, as this is as "official" as all the other tools.

+### File names

+In its default configuration, sacy will write a cache file which is named based on the maximum mtime of all files in a batch.
+This has the advantage that it's comparably cheap to calculate and it doesn't require any additional infrastructure.

+However, once you start adding multiple servers compiling assets for the same application (load balancer in front of multiple app servers), you will run into an issue that you will need to synchonize the mtime on all app servers or sacy will generate different file names on different servers.

+This won't work very well with load balancers as the request for an asset might be hitting a different machine than the machine which has generated the asset to begin with.

+In the end, the only option to solve this issue in sacy's default configuration is to store the asset cache on a distributed file system.

+However, if you define SACY_USE_CONTENT_BASED_CACHE, sacy will name the generated asset files based on the actual contents of the files it processes.

+This process is comparably expensive (`md5_file()`), so you don't want to do it for every request hitting your application.

+This is why sacy, in SACY_USE_CONTENT_BASED_CACHE mode still uses an mtime based name, but then looks up a content based key in the fragment cache (see above).
+Only if it doesn't find a precached key, it will hit the file system to do the `md5_file()` operation.

+Thus, it's **highly recommended** to use SACY_USE_CONTENT_BASED_CACHE ony if you have configured your fragment cache to something faster than the built-in filesystem cache.

+This also is the reason why SACY_USE_CONTENT_BASED_CACHE is off by default.

 ### Web servers